ColexHenry/RevitIdeaGenerator/README.md

 # RevitIdeaGenerator
-This is a program that serves Revit Architecture building/room ideas.
-Though limited in variety, in time I could add more features.
+This is a fun program that serves Revit Architecture building/room ideas.
+It comes as a CLI and GUI for comfort.
+It's very limited in the amount of rooms and such that it can generate, but in due time and with requests I could add more advanced features.

-Eventually maybe I'll make an EXE file to make the app more portable
+Eventually I'll make an EXE file to make the program more portable, but this should work for now.